aayushigupt/Wordpress/README.md

 # Wordpress
-In thie website only front end is applied .
+In this website only front end is applied .